xavierdpt/xavierdpt.github.io/ocaml/devhome/lessons/70f8b5317029bfd55d5deb10d3c8228a/Readme.md

 # Reading input

-It is sometimes useful to gather user input.

-One function you can use for this is the `scanf` function from the `Scanf` module.
+To read input from the standard input, we can use the `scanf` function from the `Scanf` module.

-It takes two arguments: the format string, and a function to consume the input

-The format string is `"%s"`, which denotes a string.

-And `assign_name` is a function which takes the supplied string and assigns it to the `name` variable.

-To do this, we converted the `name` from `string` to `string ref`, so that we `assign_name` can write into it.

-We also introduce a second `let ... in ...` binding, so that `assign_name` can refer to the `name` variable from the outer scope.

-This is not very robust and there is no error handling.
-As an exercise, you can try to make this program look better.
+The first argument of `scan` is the format specifier.
+In this case, we want to read the input string until the end of the line, so we use `%s` to specify a string, and `@\n` to specified to stop at the end of the line.

+The second argument is a function that can be used to process the input.
+In this case, we are not interested to do anything with it, so we use the identity function `id` from the `Fun` module.

+We also reordered the instructions so that the "Invalid argument" warning, the question, the input and the rest of the program happen in this order.